Select Page

 Can I Substitute Creamy Peanut Butter for Crunchy?

-If you’d like a little crunch and texture to your peanut cookie, substitute the smooth peanut butter for crunchy.
+If you’d like a little crunch and texture to your fresh milled flour peanut cookies, substitute the smooth peanut butter for crunchy.

 How Do You Shape Cookies With a Scoop?